dapr/docs/daprdocs/content/en/reference/daprd/daprd.md

 weight: 100
 ---

-Dapr runs along side of an application as a [sidecar](https://docs.dapr.io/concepts/overview/#sidecar-architecture).
-This sidecar is exposed as a process or a container depending on the environment it is being hosted on.
-For self hosted environments, the cli command `dapr run` starts the sidecar and for kubernetes environment dapr-sidecar-injector does that.
-Both of these are basically wrappers around the sidecar process - daprd. daprd is present in your dapr/bin folder
+Dapr runs along side an application as a [sidecar](https://docs.dapr.io/concepts/overview/#sidecar-architecture).
+The sidecar is in practice a process running in the same environment as the application or in a separate container depending on where the application is hosted.
+For a self-hosted environment, the CLI command `dapr run` starts the sidecar as a process and for a Kubernetes environment the dapr-sidecar-injector does injects a container with a daprd process into the application's pod.
+After installing Dapr locally on your machine the `dapr init` command places the `daprd` executable in `.dapr/bin` under your home directory.

 Most of the time one would not need to use daprd explicitly as long as sidecar is being started by one of the above dapr methods.
 However, there could be use cases where a one would want to use daprd explicity.
 For example, while debugging, to find the application the sidecar is attached to or if the environment being used makes it unfeasible to use `dapr run`.
 The section below explores examples to use daprd along with some of its arguments.